MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 ### Close open solutions not under Git when opening a repository

-By default, Visual Studio will close any open solution or folder when switching to another repository.
-At that time, it may also load the solution or folder of the new repository based on if you choose to [Open folder in Solution Explorer when opening a Git repository](#open-folder-in-solution-explorer-when-opening-a-git-repository) and [Automatically load the solution when opening a Git repository](#automatically-load-the-solution-when-opening-a-git-repository).
+By default, Visual Studio closes any open solution or folder when you switch to another repository.
+When it does so, it might also load the solution or folder of the new repository based on if you choose to [Open folder in Solution Explorer when opening a Git repository](#open-folder-in-solution-explorer-when-opening-a-git-repository) and [Automatically load the solution when opening a Git repository](#automatically-load-the-solution-when-opening-a-git-repository).
 This maintains the consistency between the open code and open repository.
-However, if your solution is not in the same folder root as your repository, you may want to keep the solution open when switching to its repository.
-This setting allows you to do that.
-The values are:
+However, if your solution is not in the same folder root as your repository, you may want to keep the solution open when you switch to its repository.
+You can do that with this setting.
+The values are, as follows:

 - Yes: When a repository is opened, the currently open solution is always closed
 - No: When a repository is opened, Visual Studio performs a check as to whether the current solution is under Git.
 If it is not, then the solution remains open.